Mahfuz Anam: 1/11 emergency (2007-2008)

+Sheikh Hasina (2009-2024)

+During Sheikh Hasina's authoritarian premiership from 2009 to 2024, Anam faced as many as 83 lawsuits, including 68 counts of criminal defamation and claims worth millions of dollars; as well as 16 sedition cases.
+The lawsuits against Anam were criticized by PEN America.

+Anam criticized the Awami League for fascism after the fall of Sheikh Hasina.
+Anam described his newspaper's policy in resisting Sheikh Hasina's authoritarian drift, stating:

 Anam protested the closure of a pro-opposition newspaper in 2010 by referring to Voltaire.
 In 2021, Anam took a neutral stand over the controversy surrounding the Al Jazeera documentary All the Prime Minister's Men.
 Censorship in Bangladesh meant there was little coverage of the scandalous accusations in the documentary.
 Anam called it "not a top-class work of investigative journalism".
-Anam also wrote a column openly addressed to the army chief General Aziz Ahmed.
+Anam also wrote a column openly addressed to army chief General Aziz Ahmed.
 Anam blasted General Ahmed who suggested that criticizing the army chief was tantamount to criticizing the Prime Minister.